What is a Data Pipeline?

 This is a perfectly suitable solution and achieves the desired result.
 But, as the village expands and their water needs increase, these traditional methods may become too inefficient.

 A more efficient solution would be to build a pipeline that automatically takes the water from these sources and delivers it to the village.
-This may even open up new uses for water that were previously not possible.
+This may even open up new uses for water that were previously impossible.
 An analogy we like to use here at Infostrux is ‘data is water’.

 This ensures only quality water (or data) is being delivered.